collage: mountain vista, mountain music, Native American village

 SPECIAL SERVICES:

-For guests with hearing disabilities, there is caption on film.
+For guests with hearing disabilities, Daniel Boone and the Westward Movement and The Cumberland Gap films are closed captioned.
 Visitors with hearing disabilities should alert guides so they can face them as much as possible during presentations.
+Assisted listening devices are available.

 For guests with visual disabilities, there are hands-on exhibits and documents in large print on non-glossy surface.